miykael/parcellation_fragmenter/README.rst

 # How to help with it

 There are still many things that can be changed/adapted/added.
 So please feel free to check-out the [issues section](https://github.com/miykael/parcellation_fragmenter/issues) for what can be done, fork the project, send me a PR or give us a feedback!

+# License

+This project is licensed under BSD 3-Clause License.